Optimal multiple change-point detection for high-dimensional data: Numerical Experiments

+\paragraph*{Results.} In the segment setting - see \Cref{fig:worst_case_simu_s1}, \ref{fig:worst_case_simu_s20}, \ref{fig:worst_case_simu_s100}, the risks tend to decrease as $\alpha$ increases since the higher $\alpha$, the higher the energy of the generated change-points are.
+As $s$ increases, we can see that both methods need a higher scaling factor to achieve the same risk, which translates the fact that the higher $s$, the more energy is needed to detect a change-point with vector $\Delta$ of sparsity $s$.
+In the segment settings, our bottom-up procedure tends to achieve significantly smaller loss than the inspect method on average.
+It is not the case in the multiple change-points setting - see \Cref{fig:simu_K10} - where the inspect method tends to perform slightly better.
+In the setting with time-dependencies - see \Cref{fig:time_dependent} - the risks are worse than the corresponding setting without time-dependencies - see \Cref{fig:worst_case_simu_s20} - mainly because adding time-dependencies tends to create more spurious change-points (i.e. false positives).

+\paragraph*{Computation time} Our code is implemented with python 3.9 and it mainly uses the convolution function conv1d from pytorch 1.12.1 to compute the Cusum statistics.
+Simulations are run on CPU (Intel(R) Core(TM) i7-10510U CPU @ 1.80GHz) with 32Go of memory.
+Running our method on pure noise - i.e. $\theta_t = 0$ for all $t$ - takes $101 \pm 2$ ms while the inspect method takes only $18 \pm 2$ ms to run on average, but optimizing our code is out of the scope of this paper.
+All the experiments are described in the repository \url{https://github.com/epilliat/multicpdetec}.

-\paragraph{Acknowledgements.} The work of A. Carpentier is partially supported by the Deutsche Forschungsgemeinschaft (DFG) Emmy Noether grant MuSyAD (CA 1488/1-1), by the DFG - 314838170, GRK 2297 MathCoRe, by the FG DFG, by the DFG CRC 1294 'Data Assimilation', Project A03, and by the UFA-DFH through the French-German Doktorandenkolleg CDFA 01-18 and by the UFA-DFH through the French-German Doktorandenkolleg CDFA 01-18 and by the SFI Sachsen-Anhalt for the project RE-BCI.
-A part of the work of E. Pilliat was supported by ENS Lyon.
+\paragraph*{Acknowledgements.} The work of A. Carpentier is partially supported by the Deutsche Forschungsgemeinschaft (DFG) Emmy Noether grant MuSyAD (CA 1488/1-1), by the DFG - 314838170, GRK 2297 MathCoRe, by the FG DFG, by the DFG CRC 1294 'Data Assimilation', Project A03, by the Forschungsgruppe FOR 5381 "Mathematical Statistics in the Information Age - Statistical Efficiency and Computational Tractability", Project TP 02, by the Agence Nationale de la Recherche (ANR) and the DFG on the French-German PRCI ANR ASCAI CA 1488/4-1 "Aktive und Batch-Segmentierung, Clustering und Seriation: Grundlagen der KI" and by the UFA-DFH through the French-German Doktorandenkolleg CDFA 01-18 and by the SFI Sachsen-Anhalt for the project RE-BCI.
+The work of E. Pilliat and N. Verzelen has been partially supported by ANR-21-CE23-0035 (ASCAI).
+The authors are grateful to two anonymous referees for their helpful comments that improved the presentation of the manuscript.